notoriousbfg/notoriousbfg.github.io/posts/2022-09-24_where-im-at/post.md

 Is Time a human construct, or would it exist if humans didn't?
 Or is time merely perceived?
 Does it merely pertain to the individual?
 Are we born with a sense of time or do we learn it?
 Or does our idea of time change across our lifetimes?

 The most popular criticism of relativism is that "There cannot be absolutes" is itself an absolute statement.
 Some things must be true or at least in a relativistic sense we must _consider_ them to be true if we're to move forward.
 I wonder if we create "footholds" in our minds: things we assume to be true, without really ever delving into.
-It's more convenient.
+It's more convenient to think this way.
 It's hard to even find a clear-cut definition of truth online:

 > "...that which is true or in accordance with fact or reality"